Do California Landlords Have To Provide Appliances in 2026?

 Are dishwashers or microwaves required?

-What happens if an appliance fails mid-lease?
+What if an appliance breaks mid-lease?

 More about Coastline Equity